Krissal1234/lecture_notes_y3/computer_graphics/eBook concepts.md

 - **Diffuse, Non-Directional Light**:
     - Ambient light is considered a product of multiple reflections from surfaces in the environment, creating a uniform light source.
     - The illumination equation I=IakaI=Ia​ka​ describes the effect of ambient light on the object's surface:
-        - IaIa​ (ambient light intensity) is constant for all objects.
+        - Ia​ (ambient light intensity) is constant for all objects.
-        - kaka​ (ambient-reflection coefficient) characterizes how much ambient light is reflected by the surface.
+        - ka​ (ambient-reflection coefficient) characterizes how much ambient light is reflected by the surface.
     - **Coefficient kaka​**:
         - A material property that determines the amount of ambient light reflected.
 Values range from 0 (no reflection) to 1 (full reflection).
         - It is an empirical value and doesn't directly correspond to any specific physical property of materials.